Pasqg/laxma/README.md

 - `at_least_one(id, element, delim)`: like `many` but requires at least a match of `element` parser.
 - `discard(parser)`: discards the AST created by parser (while retaining its success/failure and advanced token stream).
   Useful to prune unnecessary nodes for later stages.
+- `ref(lambda tokens: parser(tokens))`: creates a reference to `parser` which might not have been defined yet.
+Useful to create self/mutually recursive parsers.

 ## Examples